 - Drinking is a part of every social activity and occasion.

 - Your partner is angry, upset, or irritable when he or she is not drinking alcohol.

-- Alcohol had a negative impact on your relationship or your partner’s life prior to your involvement.
+- Alcohol hurt your relationship or your partner’s life before your involvement.

-- Alcohol is a crutch that is used to numb emotions or avoid aspects of life.
+- Alcohol is a crutch that is used to numb emotions or avoids aspects of life.

 - Your partner tries to conceal his or her alcohol consumption from you.

 Related Articles: RADICAL SELF ACCEPTANCE: Meaning, Worksheet & How to Practice It